poult-lab/learning-note/About Python and some image algorithm/About python_opencv_pytorch_tf_keras_sh.md

 {'name': 'Bruce', 'age': 25, 'high': 175}
 ```

-or combine with 'with as'
+or combine with 'with as'.

+Hence the "*rb*" mode opens the file in binary format for reading.

 ```python
 import pickle